Codworth/esp-host/README.md

    To-Do

     -add ability to set custom SSID with password
-    -add ability to serve multiple payloads
     -add ability to upload files/payloads

-    -fix any bugs
+   Notice

+    I did not develope the payloads contained in esphost.
+    Credit should be given to the original authors.